Managing data

 -rw-r-----.
 1 u1234567 hpcusers 0 Nov 17 14:13 example_file

-If you copy or move these to your project directory, the ownership and permissions will be retained, and other members of the same project will only have read-only access to them, due to automatic membership of "hpcusers".
+If you copy or move these to your project directory, the group ownership, depending on the copy menthod, may be retained.
+In addition, other members of the same project will likely only have read-only access to them.
 As such to give them proper access, we encourage you to change the group ownership and possibly also write permissions.

 $ cp -a example_* /project/home/p2345678/